Fania/vscode-theme/README.md

 # README

-My own VS Code theme, customized for LaTeX, Markdown and Python.
+A VS Code theme, customized for LaTeX, Markdown and Python.